Skip to main content

 4 mentions Positive Neutral Negative

-Overall, the game's stability is inconsistent, with some elements feeling responsive and engaging, while others suffer from significant bugs, such as characters getting stuck on environmental objects and powers that do not function well together.
+Overall, the game's stability is mixed; while some elements are responsive and engaging, others suffer from significant bugs, such as characters getting stuck on environmental objects.
+However, some players report experiencing no bugs or glitches at all.

 • “While the first seems pretty responsive and also challenging to fight, the latter are pretty buggy and they easily get stuck on doors or trees.”